PhoenixSheppy/reviveMC74-docs/docs/customization.md

 After completing intial configuration, (i.e. Connecting to a SIP/PBX server, ensuring phonecalls can be recieved and made, etc.) you can further customize and brand your phone in the following ways:

 - You can change the ringtone to be any `.ogg` file, just use an online converter to convert it!
-- You can change the background on the dialer, as well as the clock to be whatever you want, just ensure your photo is in `16:9` aspect ratio.
+- You can change the background on the dialer, as well as the clock to be whatever you want.
-- You can change the sidebar shortcuts to be whatever you want; check MSN, check your favorite stock, a Grafana board, you name it.
-- You can also change the incoming call behavior manually, enforcing vibration when an incoming call is recieved, or etc.

 #### Changing the ringtone